 Lets Play: Taco-Man

-Taco-Man is an internet celebrity created by Sam T Nelson of Ebolaworld.
-He is an animated taco that looks like a banana who has "wacky" adventures.
-He has two series under his belt.Taco-Man Plays A Video Game, which is a series about Taco-Man badly playing and reviewing video games.There is also Taco-Man: The Game Master, which is a parody of Captain N: The Game Master.You can watch either of the Taco-Man series by going to the site itself, or going to one of the Ebolaworld Youtube channels.
+Taco-Man is an internet celebrity created by Sam T Nelson of Samination (formerly Ebolaworld).
+He is an animated talking taco, that looks kind of like an anthropomorphic banana, who has "wacky" adventures.
+He has two series under his belt.Taco-Man Plays A Video Game, which is a series about Taco-Man badly playing and reviewing video games.There is also Taco-Man: The Game Master, which is a parody of Captain N: The Game Master.You can watch either of the Taco-Man series by going to the site itself, or going to one of the Ebolaworld/Samination Youtube channels.

 open/close all folders